Michael Volle is represented by Rayfield Allied (inexclusive) for recitals in the UK.

 Alongside TV appearances on ARTE, Michael Volle has recorded CD and DVD releases for the EMI, Harmonia Mundi, Arthaus, Naxos and Philipps labels, including a film production of Der Freischütz in 2009.

-In 2014, Michael Volle will make his debut at the Metropolitan Opera, New York, singing Kurwenal.
+In 2014, Michael Volle made his debut at the Metropolitan Opera, New York, singing Kurwenal.

 Wigmore Hall (December 2013)